 Harlinah Teoh is an Australian artist creating botanical ceramic vessels.

-Harlinah’s work is a meditation on walking, observation, and creation.
-It draws on her childhood living in dry eucalyptus forest, rainforest and mangrove country and her lifelong interest in mythology and folk art.
-As an avid hiker, she continues to be inspired by plants as she explore new trails, reflecting on themes of ecological interconnection and adaptation.
+My work is a meditation on walking, observation, and creation.
+It draws on my childhood living in dry eucalyptus forest, rainforest and mangrove country and my lifelong interest in mythology and folk art.
+As a hiker, Iām inspired by the flora I encounter as I walk through the Australian landscape.